spiffe/tornjak/USAGE.md

 An example command:

 ```
-docker run -p 10000:10000 -p 3000:3000 -e REACT_APP_API_SERVER_URI='http://localhost:10000' ghcr.io/spiffe/tornjak:latest -c <SPIRE CONFIG PATH> -t <TORNJAK CONFIG PATH>
+docker run -p 10000:10000 -p 3000:8080 -e REACT_APP_API_SERVER_URI='http://localhost:10000' -e PORT_FE-8080 -e PORT_BE-10000 ghcr.io/spiffe/tornjak:latest -c <SPIRE CONFIG PATH> -t <TORNJAK CONFIG PATH>
 ```

-The above command creates a UI available at `http://localhost:3000` forwarded from container port 3000.
+The above command creates a UI available at `http://localhost:3000` forwarded from container port `8080`.
 It is listening to the Tornjak backend at `http://localhost:10000`, as given by the `REACT_APP_API_SERVER_URI` value.
-At the same time, the container is exposing port 10000 for the backend, which reads the SPIRE config and Tornjak config at `<SPIRE CONFIG PATH>` and `<TORNJAK CONFIG PATH>` respectively.
+At the same time, the container is exposing port `10000` for the backend, which reads the SPIRE config and Tornjak config at `<SPIRE CONFIG PATH>` and `<TORNJAK CONFIG PATH>` respectively.

 NOTE: The value of `REACT_APP_API_SERVER_URI` must be a URI that is separately available to any browser that accesses the frontend.
 Therefore, in production environments, it is necessary that backend service endpoint be public.